jonocarroll/wp_content/_drafts/2018-10-16-even-more-images-as-xaxis-labels.md

 Easily two of the most popular posts on my blog are <a href="https://jcarroll.com.au/2016/06/02/images-as-x-axis-labels/">this one</a> and <a href="https://jcarroll.com.au/2016/06/03/images-as-x-axis-labels-updated/">this one</a> describing a couple of ways in which I managed to hack together using an image as a category label in a ggplot.
 There are likely many people who believe one should _never_ do such a thing, but given the popularity, it seems a lot of people aren't listening to that.
 Good on you.

 One of these posts was recently shared again by the amazing #rstats amplifier Mara Averick (if you're not following her on Twitter, you're missing out) and @baptiste_auguie (the saviour of the previous implementation) mentioned that he had seen a 'hack' to get chemical symbols as a categorical axis label using tikzDevice.
-That package leverages $\LaTeX$ (of which I am _very_ familiar, having written my PhD thesis entirely in $$\LaTeX$$ many moons ago) to treat all of the text in an image into rendered output, assuming that it contains valid $$\LaTeX$$ commands.
+That package leverages [latex]\LaTeX[/latex] (of which I am _very_ familiar, having written my PhD thesis entirely in [latex]\LaTeX[/latex]many moons ago) to treat all of the text in an image into rendered output, assuming that it contains valid [latex]\LaTeX[/latex] commands.

 This got me curious, though -- if it can process $\LaTeX$, could it process a <code>\\includegraphics</code> call?